What are your 2016-17 J.D. admission deadlines?

 What concentrations does the Law School offer?

-Business Law, Civil Litigation, Criminal Justice, Environmental & Energy Law, Health Law & Bioethics, Human Rights Law, Intellectual Property & Technology Law, International Law, and Labor & Employment Law.
+Business Law, Civil Litigation, Criminal Justice, Environmental & Energy Law, Family Law, Health Law & Bioethics, Human Rights Law, Immigration Law, Intellectual Property & Technology Law, International Law, and Labor & Employment Law.
 For full information, click here.

 Do you offer summer classes?